boxme/AsyncManager/README.md

 * Create & maintain background threads for you.
 * Contain callbacks to handle the result from a background job.
 * Prevent memory leaks from the usual pitfalls of background threads & AsyncTask.
-* Runs all operations asynhcronously over 4 threads.
+* Runs all operations asynchronously over 4 threads.
 (More can be set through the API)

 ## Usage
 ### Instantiation